 - to share useful information, - to report bugs and fixes without mass mailings, and - to have discussions involving many people at different locations without having to get everyone together.

-For additional options and details on the network news, refer to the user's manual on readnews, checknews, postnews, and inews.
+For additional options and details on the network news, refer to the Commands Reference Manual on readnews, checknews, postnews, and inews.

 4.1.
 Making the Connection with Your News Host System